 The Leslie was set up more or less in the middle of the tracking room, with a couple of gobos used as reflectors approximately 4 to 5 feet from either side of the cabinet.
 One gobo was set up to minimize any resonance from the drum set, while the other was set up for the sake of symmetry.
 The top and bottom baffles were removed from the back of the cabinet so that both the upper and lower rotors were visible, and the cabinet was miked from the back, which is generally the way that Leslie cabinets are used on stage and in the studio.

-The tracks were recorded to my studio’s Pro Tools HD3 Accel running at 24 bits and 44.1 kHz, with each mic going to its own channel—15 in all.
+The tracks were recorded to my studio’s Pro Tools rig at 24 bits and 44.1 kHz, with each mic going to its own channel—15 in all.
 To create each of the examples discussed below, we merely muted the channels we didn’t need for that example.
-Those examples were then edited and converted to MP3.
-(Check out the audio examples on this page!)

 I recorded a number of different mic placements, as shown in the illustrations in Figure 4.
 Click on the links to hear the MP3 files.

-Example 1: A pair of AEA R84 ribbon mics were placed about 14 inches out from the corners of the cabinet and pointed at the upper rotor, with a spread of approximately 90 degrees.
-An Electro-Voice RE20 was about 10 inches away from the low rotor.
+Example 1: A pair of AEA R84 ribbon mics were placed about 14″ out from the corners of the cabinet and pointed at the upper rotor, with a spread of approximately 90 degrees.
+An Electro-Voice RE20 was about 10″ away from the low rotor.

-Example 2: This is an example of the widest spread, with a pair of Neumann UM 57 mics placed on either side of the cabinet, approximately 21 inches away from the louvers.
-A Lawson L47 MP was placed at roughly the same distance, 20 inches, from the low rotor.
+Example 2: This is an example of the widest spread, with a pair of Neumann UM 57 mics placed on either side of the cabinet, approximately 21″ away from the louvers.
+A Lawson L47 MP was placed at roughly the same distance, 20″, from the low rotor.
 Placing the mics on either side of the cabinet gives a distorted view of the Leslie’s speed; because there’s only one active horn, 180 degree miking makes the Leslie sound like it’s going twice as fast as it actually is, because each side picks up the sound at a different time.

 Example 4: A classic setup: a Shure SM57 very near the top rotor, and an RE20 on the bottom—the same RE20 that was used for Example 1.

-Example 5: Another single-mic setup: a Shure KSM44 set to a cardioid pattern placed about 2 feet away from the Leslie.
+Example 5: Another single-mic setup: a Shure KSM44 set to a cardioid pattern placed about 2′ away from the Leslie.
 This mic was the only one placed in front of the cabinet instead of behind it.

 Example 6: This is really an example of miking the room rather than the cabinet.
-This is a Pearl CO22, an omnidirectional microphone (review forthcoming).
-The CO22 was 10 feet away from the Leslie, just a couple of feet off the opposite wall of the studio.
+This is a Pearl CO22, an omnidirectional microphone.
+The CO22 was 10′ away from the Leslie, just a couple of feet off the opposite wall of the studio.
 At this distance, it’s a little roomy for my taste, but is nevertheless a representation of the sound from that distance away.

-Example 7: A number of engineers prefer the sound of small-diaphragm mics for the top rotor, so here’s an example with AKG C 480s at 180 degrees on the top rotor, placed 9 inches from the cabinet, and a Sennheiser MD 421 10 inches away from the low rotor.
+Example 7: A number of engineers prefer the sound of small-diaphragm mics for the top rotor, so in this example we placed AKG C 480 mics at 180 degrees on the top rotor, placed 9″ from the cabinet, and a Sennheiser MD 421 10″ away from the low rotor.

-Example 8: A conversation with Nashville engineer Lynn Fuston revealed that he prefers to use a dynamic, like a Sennheiser MD 421, 6 inches from the top rotor and a small diaphragm condenser—specifically, a Neumann KM 84—on the bottom.
-Since I didn’t have an 84 available, I offer this example with the newer KM 184 on the low rotor, approximately 12 inches away.
+Example 8: A conversation with Nashville engineer Lynn Fuston revealed that he prefers to use a dynamic, like a Sennheiser MD 421, 6″ from the top rotor and a small diaphragm condenser—specifically, a Neumann KM 84—on the bottom.
+Since I didn’t have an 84 available, I tried it with the newer KM 184 on the low rotor, approximately 12″ away.